pevinkumar10/rootEsc/README.md

 ```

 ## Disclaimer
-This tool is intended for security research and educational purposes only.
-Use it only on systems you own or have explicit permission to test.
+This tool is intended for security research ,educational purposes only ,to understand the privilege escalation vectors and how the standard tool like linpeas ,winpeas is working not for **Reinventing the wheel**.

 ## License
 MIT License.
 See `LICENSE` for details.